 How we store this data

-We hold application data throughout your period of employment and for 6 years after the cessation of your employment if successful and for a period of 6 months if unsuccessful.
+We hold application data throughout your period of employment and for 6 years after the cessation of your employment if successful or for a period of 6 months if unsuccessful.
 Personal information that is no longer needed, or has become inaccurate or out of date, is disposed of securely.
 For example, we will shred or incinerate paper-based records, and override electronic files.
 We may also use an outside company to safely dispose of electronic records.

 Once your application has been submitted we will retain this file and delete the information in it in accordance with our Records Management Policy.